“Say goodnight, Gracie”

 Not from music per se, but from the “business of music.”

-After close to 34 years on the “business side” of music…and coming up on 50 overall in music thus far (best as I can figure anyway), I have divested my interest in VJ-Pro and Lodestar Entertainment’s music video promotion division, and am jumping the desk.
+After close to 34 years working simultaneously in the “business side” of music, and still playing… and coming up on 50 overall in music thus far (best as I can figure anyway), I have divested my interest in VJ-Pro and Lodestar Entertainment’s music video promotion division, and am jumping the desk.

 I started in this odd niche of our industry as a side gig in 1988.
 Something to feed the bulldog when I wasn’t touring.
 Who could have imagined that it would have become a benchmark and legacy model on its own.
 As such it has been a great and grand adventure working with so many of you all over these many, many years, and it has always been my distinct pleasure to have contributed to the success of so many in whichever fashion I have been able.

 As the founder and primary driver of this wonderful “magic bus” it’s time for me to pass this on to the younger talent, who I know have the vision, ability and “chutzpah” to next take the wheel.
 Know that I have no doubt that this new management for Lodestar and VJ-Pro will undoubtedly live up to your rightful expectations of top shelf service, transparency and nothing short of excellence.
 Those have always been my priorities.
 Provide the best you can… so you can expect the best in kind.
 So I have passed the baton to those who I believe will continue to meet that standard.